 We have a product that makes use of a sustainable fishing method called “handline” to avoid inadvertently catching juveniles and by-catch or other species.
 Moreover, in partnership with the World Wildlife Fund, PHP1.00 from the sale of each Century Tuna Handline product will support the development of a small-scale tuna sustainability program in the Philippines.
 For details, log on to wwf.org.ph.

 Food Quality & Safety

-1 This number is computed by dividing the total KG of protein sold by the total KG of FNRI protein requirements of an average Filipino family in a year.
-Based on PSA, an average Filipino family is comprised of 4.4 members.
+2This number is computed by dividing the total kilograms of protein sold by the total kilograms of FNRI protein requirements of an average Filipino family in a year.
+Based on the Philippine Statistics Authority, an average Filipino family consists of 4.4 members.

 4Figures have been restated from our first sustainability report as we continue to assess our data collection process to more accurately present our performance.
 Source for total consumer food service establishments in the Philippines: Euromonitor